 By the time you read this post, little 12-year-old Hope will be SAFE in the arms of our wonderful Los Angeles-based volunteer, America.
 We’ll have pictures and an update later.

 It’s YOUR support and donations that made it possible for us to save this precious little girl’s life.

 PS: This picture is of Hope in her cage at the shelter.
 NEVER AGAIN will she be caged.

 We named her “Hope” because hope is the power to believe anything is possible.
 This tiny girl is suffering right now in a Los Angeles shelter and, though we have a signed agreement that she will be released to Harley’s Dream, the shelter won’t let us pick her up until Tuesday evening.
 She’s sick, scared, underweight, and likely blind – our concern is if she’ll even make it until Tuesday.
 Our hearts ache for her.
 Please keep Hope in your thoughts and prayers – she deserves a second chance and we want to give her that.
 If everything goes as planned, little Hope will soon be safe in loving arms and receiving much-needed medical care.

 We’ll update you again once Hope is safe.
-Thank you so much for supporting our Harley’s House of Hope program.
+Thank you so much for supporting our senior dog rescue program.